Sensory Overload in Neurodivergent Individuals: Ways to Cope

 Flowers

-These items help to stimulate a sense of safety and comfort:
+Provide items that create a sense of safety and comfort, such as:

 Fidget spinners